AckerlyXu/heima/articles/service-fabric/service-fabric-visualizing-your-cluster.md

 ![Deleting an application in Service Fabric Explorer][sfx-delete-application]

+>[!TIP]
->[AZURE.TIP] You can perform the same actions by clicking the ellipsis next to each element.
+> You can perform the same actions by clicking the ellipsis next to each element.

 The following table lists the actions available for each entity: